Home » Recipes » Desserts » Candy » Cream Cheese Mints

 Can I freeze cream cheese mints?

 Yes!
 You can easily freeze these mints.
 This is perfect when making ahead of time for special occasions.
-Just thaw them out in the refrigerator the day of the event.
+Just thaw them out in the refrigerator on the day of the event.

 What is the best way to remove the mints from molds?

 Gently turn the mold upside down and tap lightly to remove.
-Make sure you’ve rolled each mint in granulated sugar beforehand as this recipe states – otherwise, you may have issues with the mints sticking to the molds.
+Make sure you’ve rolled each mint in granulated sugar beforehand, as this recipe states, otherwise, you may have issues with the mints sticking to the molds.

-Pin for later:
+Pin for later

 How to Make Classic Cream Cheese Wedding Mints